A Contradiction That The Fed Desires

 As the geopolitical situation unravels and developed countries struggle to find any hints of inflation, despite continued economic growth and unemployment rates converging on classical definitions of full employment, market sentiment about the timing of the FOMC's next interest rate increase after June's done deal is starting to become vague.
 This vagueness still accommodates the FOMC's signal of one more rate hike after June, but as time erodes this assumed next hike must by default start to be questioned.

-The Fed's latest Beige Book for April has introduced some more certainty, however this is negative in economic guidance terms.
-The report dropped the classification of activity back to "modest-to-moderate" from "improving".
+The Fed's latest Beige Book for April has introduced some more certainty; however, this is negative in economic guidance terms.
+The report dropped the classification of activity back to "modest-to-moderate" from "improving."
 In addition, the descriptors "flattening out" and "slowing" increased their frequency in the word-count that is followed by analysts.
 Q2 has not started with any signs of improvement at the Fed's regional viewpoint.
 Q1 is thus starting to look like the beginning of a weakening trend rather than the transient phase which Yellen described it as.

 As if to confirm these divergent expectations of FOMC policy, Fed Governor Lael Brainard slipped back gracefully further towards her original Dovish dissenting position.
 The cause for this slippage is her growing perception that what Yellen called a "transient" Q1 soft patch in inflation may actually be the beginning of a declining trend.